 Check whether the check valve and intake valve are not damaged.
-This is because if the valve is impaired, the air will escape, thus affecting the building up of pressure.
+If the valve is broken, the air will leak out, which will affect the building up of pressure.

 Apart from these, you ought to ensure that the valve is well tightened with the pump and the tank.
 Connections that are loose always cause air to leak thus making the pressure reduce.

 - Check whether there are leakages in diverse parts of the air compressor and fix them